arielpartners/demo/seed/README.md

 > open browser after rendered and navigate to new component "sample works!"

+**Component file structure filler( while creating new component )**

+> Let's take a moment to look at Angular component file structure.

 ## Introduction to redux and redux dev tools.

-> Let's open application on chrome browser and take a look at Redux Dev Tools

 This seed project uses redux for state management and it is configured out of the box.
-The main concept behind Redux is that the entire state of an application is stored in one central location.
+The main concept behind Redux is that the entire state of an application is stored in one central location, but there are more than that.

+**Why is Redux worth learning?( while intoroducing Redux )**

+> This diagram shows how..

+- User triggers dispatch action.
+- Middlewares catches the action and make API request, then receive response as payload.
+- Which gets passed down to Reducer where state is finally getting updated to store.

+> This concept might be hard to grasp in the beginning, but it has a lot of benefits such as
+- performance JSON data cached in store eliminates procedure of re-retrieving cached data on user navigation.
+- Centralized state provides high maintainability and keeps code neat and clean.
+- Significantly simplifies testability.
+- Can increase flexibility by set eviction policies to decied when to flush cache.
+- It also enables powerful use cases such as centralized error handler,
+- and recreate production scenario via export-import state using Redux Dev Tool

+> Let's open application on chrome browser and actually look at our Redux store using Redux Dev Tools

 Redux observable allows developers to create middleware which streamlines multiple actions.
 In this seed, you can see that our epic will stream following actions by dispatching single action.